Bowen Byram

+Byram's tenure with the Avalanche was marked by injury.
+He missed large parts of his first two professional ice hockey seasons with concussion complications, and another with a lower-body injury.
+Despite this, his breakout performance in the 2022 Stanley Cup playoffs helped lead Colorado to a championship.
+In 2024, the Avalanche traded Byram to the Sabres, who were in need of a young top-pair defenceman.

 Early life

 Byram was born on June 13, 2001, in Cranbrook, British Columbia, Canada, to Stacey and Shawn Byram.
 His father was a professional ice hockey player who followed his brief stint in the National Hockey League (NHL) with 11 seasons in minor and European leagues.
-Steve Byram served as his son's hockey coach until Byram was 12, at which point he joined the Lethbridge Golden Hawks of the Alberta Major Bantam Hockey League (AMBHL).
+Shawn Byram served as his son's hockey coach until Byram was 12, at which point he joined the Lethbridge Golden Hawks of the Alberta Major Bantam Hockey League (AMBHL).
 Michael Dyck, the Lethbridge coach, first noticed Byram during a minor ice hockey game when he was 10 years old.
 He spent two seasons with Lethbridge, and during the 2015–16 AMBHL season, Byram was the top-scoring defenceman in the league, with 22 goals and 37 assists in 34 games.
 The Golden Hawks won the AMBHL championships and finished in third place at the Western Canadian Bantam AAA Championship.